 As far as treatment is concerned few cancer sufferers know there are non-toxic chemotherapy agents.
 My three favourites are megadose vitamin C, salvestrols and photodynamic therapy.
 First proposed in the 60’s by Linus Pauling, megadose vitamin C is now proven to be profoundly anti-cancer.
 In animal studies it literally halves tumour size in weeks (Chen et al, PNAS, 2008), but you need very high doses, either by IV, or up to ‘bowel tolerance’ for oral doses.
 Megadose vitamin C does no harm to healthy cells.
 Salvestrols are compounds in certain fruits and vegetables.

 Resveratrol in red grapes, is a type of salvestrol.
 These convert, only in cancer cells, into a toxic substance that kills cancer cells, but doesn’t harm normal cells (G.A.
 Potter & M.D.
 Burkey, Journal of Orthomolecular Medicine, 2006).
 Concentrated supplements of salvestrols are available.
 While human clinical trials have not yet been conducted there are some impressive case reports.
 Photodynamic therapy gives cancer patients a photosensitizer agent intravenously, which accumulates in cancer cells.
-When it is activated by laser light, fed by a fibre optic cable into the heart of a tumour, it produces oxidants that kill the cancer cells.
+When it is activated by laser light, fed by a Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass… optic cable into the heart of a tumour, it produces oxidants that kill the cancer cells.
 These are three promising non-toxic cancer treatments but, of course, one ounce of prevention is worth a few pounds of treatment.

 The problem is that cancer prevention is clearly multi-factorial and unless there’s a single cause-effect, such as smoking and lung cancer, both governments and the medical profession have a hard time hearing the message or getting it across.
 With £200 billion a year spent on largely ineffective cancer treatments, and the Cancer Act of 1938 that actually prohibits anyone other than a doctor treating cancer, this sorry state of affairs is unlikely to change.
 Those doctors that do use natural medicine have an unfortunate habit of getting struck off!
 So, it’s largely up to the individual to find out what they can and take brave steps, away from convention, to help themselves.
 For more information join me at my seminar Say No to Cancer, Infection and Allergies or see the brand new edition of Say No to Cancer.